kriszyp/lmdb-js/README.md

 ## Events

 The `lmdb-store` instance is an <a href="https://nodejs.org/dist/latest-v11.x/docs/api/events.html#events_class_eventemitter">EventEmitter</a>, allowing application to listen to database events.
-There are two events:

-`remap` - This event is fired before a database is resized, and the memory-map is remapped.
-If any data has been read using `get` with a `copy` function prior to this event, that data/buffer provided to `copy` _must_ not be accessed after this event, or it will cause a segmentation fault and your program will exit (this is non-recoverable).
+There is just one event right now:

 `beforecommit` - This event is fired before a batched operation begins to start transaction to write all queued writes to the database.
 The callback function can perform additional (asynchronous) writes (`put` and `remove`) and they will be included in the transaction about to be performed (this can be useful for updating a global version stamp based on all previous writes, for example).